 5. The release of bluefin tuna from transport or farm cages into the sea shall be recorded by control camera.
-All release operations into the sea shall be observed by an ICCAT regional observer.
+All release operations into the sea shall be observed by a national observer in case of releases from a transport cage before caging, or an ICCAT regional observer in case of releases after caging.